Want to increase your sales? Try adding humor! Here are eight tips for incorporating humor into your retail store or in-person sales presentation.

 5. How to make customers feel better when you use humor

-Make sure you are sharing stories that are funny, not creepy, political, too personal, or something someone would laugh awkwardly about.
+Make sure you share funny stories, not creepy, political, too personal, or something someone would laugh awkwardly about.
 There was this one time in band camp….
 You get the idea.
 Share stories that uplift and many people can relate to.
 Add a happy ending if possible.
-Facebook fan Janna adds to her bigger sales, “What happens at the counter, stays at the counter.”
+Facebook fan Janna adds to her bigger sales, “What happens at the counter stays at the counter.”

 6. How to make sure that your jokes don't fall flat

 Practice.
-There’s no way to understand humor than to simply try.
-Yes, things can go wrong, but if you practice with your family and friends to see a moment and share a comment or brief story with a punch line, you’ll build your confidence.
+There’s no way to understand humor than to try simply.
+Yes, things can go wrong, but you'll build your confidence if you practice with your family and friends to see a moment and share a comment or brief story with a punch line.
 Remember, using humor properly is the highest form of communication.
-Work on making your musings, jokes, and anecdotes part of a store environment where everyone can relate, feel comfortable, and laugh.
+Make your musings, jokes, and anecdotes part of a store environment where everyone can relate, feel comfortable, and laugh.